PJM Glossary

 Bus

 A point of interconnection to the system where power produced becomes available for transmission.
-Also, an electrical conductor that serves as a common connection for two or more electrical circuits.
+It can also be an electrical conductor that serves as a common connection for two or more electrical circuits.

 C